Register a company in Cyprus

 Even if registering a company in Cyprus is not complicated, the procedure can prolong if the documents are not correctly prepared or are incomplete.
 This is why our Cypriot lawyers provide investors who want to incorporate business here with customized services related to company registration.

 What are the types of legal entities I can register in Cyprus?

-In Cyprus, the activities of any company is regulated by the revised Company Law (Cap.113), since 2003.
+In Cyprus, the activities of any company are regulated by the revised Company Law (Cap.113), since 2003.
 According to this, the companies may be registered as limited liability companies, public limited companies or company limited by guarantee.
 In Cyprus, partnerships are also allowed in two forms: general or limited.

 The limited liability company in Cyprus may be formed by at least one shareholder, but no more than 50.
 The capital is divided into shares that are restricted to transfer.
-The liability of the shareholders is limited to the amount of their shares.
+The liability of the shareholders is limited to the number of their shares.
 Only one director is managing the company and the General Meeting of the shareholders is taking all the major decisions.
-Also a Secretary must be appointed to keep under his custody the Register of Members, the Register of Charges, the Register of Directors and Secretary, the Company Seal and the Minute Book.
+Also, a Secretary must be appointed to keep under his custody the Register of Members, the Register of Charges, the Register of Directors and Secretary, the Company Seal, and the Minute Book.

 All the limited liability companies must be registered at the Company Registrar of Cyprus.
 If the company is not involved in any criminal activity, the confidentiality of the shareholders is granted by law.

 A public limited liability company in Cyprus doesn’t have a maximum number of shareholders and the shares are freely transferable.
 The duration of a public limited liability company may be stipulated in the Articles of Association but usually, it’s unlimited.
 The shares of the public limited liability company may be registered at the Cyprus Stock Exchange.